Carbon Mapper: accelerating local climate action, globally

 Progress and Next Steps

 Carbon Mapper is deploying a multi-scale emissions monitoring system from air and space.
-We’re currently building two demonstration satellites that will launch in early 2023 and plan to expand to a fully operational constellation of many satellites at a future date.
+We’re currently building two demonstration satellites to launch in 2024, with a goal to expand to a fully operational constellation of many satellites at a future date.
 The latter will provide daily to weekly sampling of high priority regions globally.
-We initiated an effort with Teledyne Imaging Systems two years ago to develop the critical focal plane arrays that form the heart of our imaging spectrometer instrument.
-The first two assemblies were delivered in January 2021 and our first major program design review is scheduled for late summer.
-Meanwhile, since the climate clock is ticking, we’re working to help accelerate near-term mitigation action through expanded surveys of key regions in North America using our remote-sensing aircraft, supporting efforts by the US Climate Alliance, state agencies, and other partners.
+Meanwhile, since the climate clock is ticking, we’re working to help accelerate near-term mitigation action through expanded surveys of key regions in North and South America using our remote-sensing aircraft.

 Our first Focal Plane Array assembly